arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 I gently opened the trapdoor and came out.
 When I got out, the shop seemed empty.
 Then, through the window, I saw that Tim was with Olin, trying out a wand, casting small conjuring spells with it, making little colorful flowers pop out of the end of it.
 #### Chapter 5 of 7

-_From the perspective of Rhylandor and Alethea_:
+_From the perspective of Rohan and Alethea_:

 “What do you want to do while you’re here?” asked the friendly dwarf, of Alethea.
 “Help folks out a bit here and there.
 Perhaps create some new spells that’ll be useful and improve lives.”
 “That sounds wonderful.”
 Alethea added, “I’m hoping to do a bit of the same, but I also want to take a look at the political state of affairs on Earth and see if there are any people being oppressed or who need help.”
 “The people of Zior might need your help actually...,” said the dwarf quietly, without explaining further.

-Rhylandor and Alethea reached a large human settlement in Zior.
+Rohan and Alethea reached a large human settlement in Zior.
 There was a certain mysterious somber and taciturn feel to it.
 “This place wasn’t like this a hundred years ago...
 I wonder what happened,” said Alethea.
 There was sickness here too; they saw people coughing.
 One person was sitting outside shirtless, leaning against a house’s wall, and their skin was covered in rashes or blisters.

 Elves were immune to disease and sickness, so they themselves had nothing to worry about.
-But Rhylandor and Alethea's hearts went out to these people, and a feeling of sadness coming from empathy washed over them for what the people here were going through.
+But Rohan and Alethea's hearts went out to these people, and a feeling of sadness coming from empathy washed over them for what the people here were going through.

 Alethea whispered, “I have a feeling or sense that tells me that this person knows what’s going on here.”

-Rhylandor walked over to the rash-covered human and asked, “What happened here?”
+Rohan walked over to the rash-covered human and asked, “What happened here?”
 They looked up at her with sadness and said, “The king has ruined our city.
 We used to be a happy city, well-to-do, full of learning and knowledge, and people traveled from far places to study at the institutions of learning in Zior.”

 “What changed?”